benni94/VidoEdit/README.md

 ./scripts/build_windows.ps1
 ```

-Output: look in `dist/` for the installer/exe with your icon.
+Output: look in `dist/` for the executable with your icon.

 #### Linux (Flet pack)